authgear/authgear-server/docs/specs/saml.md

       name_id_attribute_pointer: /username
 ```

 - `name_id_attribute_pointer`: The JSON pointer pointing to a user's standard attribute or custom attribute which will be used as the NameID.
 The login will fail if the attribute does not exist or it is empty.
-The default is `/sub`, which is the user id.
+The default is `/sub`.
+Only the following values are accepted:
+  - `/sub`: The user id.
+This is the default.
+  - `/username`: The username.
+  - `/email`: The email.
+  - `/phone_number`: The phone number.

 ### <a id="3_2"> Configs